KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/setup/README.md

 ## Create a folder for tonight's work

-Create a folder named "session1" in your "CodingAndCocktails" folder by following the steps below
+Create a folder named "session1" in your "CodingAndCocktails" folder by following the steps below.

 1. Open a file explorer and navigate to your home directory.
    {% hint style="tip" %}
-Your home directory is typically `/users/yourname` on a Mac or `C:/Users/yourname` on a Windows machine.
+Your home directory is typically `/users/<your user name>` on a Mac or `C:/Users/<your user name>` on a Windows machine.

-**Windows users**- You can navigate to your home directory by typing `%USERPROFILE%` in the file location bar and press `Enter`.
+**Windows users**- You can navigate to your home directory by typing `%USERPROFILE%` in the file location bar and pressing `Enter`.
    {% endhint %}

+1. Find and navigate into the "CodingAndCocktails" folder you created as part of your tools setup.

 1. Create a folder named "session1".

+1. Leave the file explorer open.
+You'll use it in the next section of the worksheet.

 ## Helpful tips as you work through the worksheet {#tips}